 She’s an interesting foil to Diego Luna’s lead character Felix Gallardo in that way, even though she doesn’t really share scenes with him — it’s interesting to see her motivations juxtaposed against his, which are all about ego.

 “Yeah, his ambition.
-I mean, it’s not that Isabella’s ambition isn’t going to become toxic at some point, but just talking about the root of why women search for power, especially women of colour.
+I mean, it’s not that Isabella’s ambition isn’t going to become toxic at some point, but just talking about the root of why women search for power, especially women of color.
 It’s because we need safety and we need an opportunity.
 We need to feel like we’re not going to be harassed and we’re not going to be abused.”

 This season was also a bit easier to watch in that regard.
 It’s hard to watch anyone being taken advantage of, especially a woman, as a female audience member.